AparnaIyer06/DCGAN_CIFAR_10/README.md

 The dataset is divided into mini-batches for efficient training.

 **How to Train the Model:**
-1. Install Dependencies
+1. Install Dependencies:
 Ensure that all required libraries such as PyTorch and Torchvision are installed.

-2. Run the Training Script
+2. Run the Training Script:
 Execute the training script to begin model training.

-3. Training Details
+4. Training Details:
 The model is trained for 25 epochs.
 The Adam optimizer is used with a learning rate of 0.0002 and β1 = 0.5.
 The batch size is set to 128.